poblabs/weewx-ObserverIP/README.md

 ### Warranty

 There is none.
 It's a bit buggy right now.
-The driver may cause your weewx to crash if the device is rebooted, or otherwise slowed down (the ObserverIP is not a very strong device).
+The driver may cause your weewx to crash if the ObserverIP is rebooted, or otherwise slowed down (the ObserverIP is not a very strong device).

+If weewx crashes, that means your data is not being logged.

 I'm open to pull requests to make this better!